sivareddyit/qubership-envgene/docs/envgene-objects.md

 Only SD versions 2.1 and 2.2 can be used by EnvGene for the purposes described above, as their `application` list elements contain the `deployPostfix` and `version` attributes.

-SD processing in EnvGene is described [here](/docs/sd-processing.md).
+SD processing in EnvGene is described in [SD processing](/docs/sd-processing.md).

 SD in EnvGene can be introduced either through a manual commit to the repository or by running the Instance repository pipeline.
 The parameters of this [pipeline](/docs/instance-pipeline-parameters.md) that start with `SD_` relate to SD processing.